DiogoAbu/yarn-lock-fix/README.md

 This package is used to keep yarn.lock up-to-date and prevent the command above to fail.

-The command should run on the pre-commit hook, it will update and stage the `yarn.lock` file.
+The command should run on the pre-commit hook, it will update and stage the `yarn.lock` file if `package.json` is staged.

 ## 🔧 Installation